The Grootaert Scholarship

 While living in Hawaii, Dr. Grootaert gained a lifelong appreciation for Hawaiian culture, history, and music.
 In gratitude for the outstanding education that he received at the University of Hawaii, and in his desire to advance the interests of native Hawaiian people, Dr. Grootaert established the Chris Grootaert scholarship endowment in perpetuity.
 The scholarship reflects his belief that economic leadership and knowledge is an integral part of the empowerment of the native Hawaiian community.

 The Grootaert scholarship endowment is established in perpetuity to support students of Hawaiian ancestry in the study of economics.
-A maximum amount of $1000 per student may be awarded.
+A maximum amount of $2000 per student may be awarded per academic year and can be repeated with a lifetime maximum of $5000 per recipient.

-Scholarship recipients must be full-time undergraduate students majoring in economics, with preference given to native Hawaiian students.
-Academic merit (minimum 3.0 GPA) and financial need will be considered in the review of candidates.
+Scholarship recipients must be undergraduate students pursuing degree in economics, with preference given to native Hawaiian students.
+Academic merit (minimum 2.75 GPA) and financial need will be considered in the review of candidates.